Club History AT UNIVERSAL

 How a passion for fitness and family

-turned into a 95,000 square foot health and wellness center
+evolved into a 120,000 square foot health and wellness center

 Rick and Mary Casselbury have been owners and operators of Universal Athletic Club since September 1994.
 When Universal first opened, it was equipped with one cardio and weight room, one "aerobics” room and one computer.
 So, how did it all begin and grow to what it is today?